qwy16/nuwa-android/README.md

-Mastodon for Android
+NuwaSocial for Android
 ======================

 [![Crowdin](https://badges.crowdin.net/mastodon-for-android/localized.svg)](https://crowdin.com/project/mastodon-for-android)

-This is the repository for the official Android app for Mastodon.
+This is the repository for the official Android app for NuwaSocial, (forked from mastodon/mastodon-android).

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"